 ⚠️ Note:

-Alcoholic drinks have 21% VAT, not 9%.
-This affects your margin calculation.
-Always calculate with prices excluding VAT.
+Alcoholic drinks carry 21% VAT, not 9%.
+This impacts your margin calculation directly.
+Always work with prices excluding VAT for accuracy.

 The basic formula for margin calculation

-For an aperitif arrangement you use the same formula as for dishes, but for the entire arrangement:
+For aperitif arrangements you'll use the same formula as dishes, but apply it to the entire package:

 Margin % = ((Selling price excl.
 VAT - Total costs) / Selling price excl.
 VAT) × 100